Rust vs Python: What Are the Differences?

 What is Rust?

 Rust is a newer, multiparadigm general purpose programming language.
 It was introduced by Graydon Hoare of Mozilla Research.
 Rust focuses on stability, performance and safety.
-As a statically typed language, it’s architecture is memory-efficient and it is compliant with C/C++ coding standards.
+As a statically typed programming language, its architecture is memory-efficient and it is compliant with C/C++ coding standards.
+One of Rust's key features is its zero cost abstractions, which ensure performance without runtime overhead.

 Despite being a much younger language than Python, Rust has quickly become popular within the programming community and, according to a 2021 StackOverflow developer survey, is the most loved technology out there right now.
 Why?
 Let’s take a look at the advantages and disadvantages of Rust.